martin-0/mios/Readme.md

 ## Status
 ### loading kernel
 pmbr searches for MIOS boot partition: 736F696D-0001-0002-0003-FEEDCAFEF00D.
 When found rest of the partition is loaded (upper size limit). gboot then searches for linux ext2 partition as its root partition.<br />
 Kernel is being searched in "/boot/kernel".
-Symlinks are supported. <br/ ><br />
+Symlinks are supported. <br / ><br />

 Right now ELF32 loader statically loads the kernel as it was PoC to see if I can get it working.
 WIP to load it properly by going through the PT_LOAD entries.<br /><br />